usgs/water-datapreptools/README.rst

 ------------
 This toolbox has few dependencies; however, it must either be started through ESRI ArcMap 10.6.1 or ESRI ArcPro 2.5.1 or via a Python 2 or 3 executable that is aware of ESRI ArcPy.
 These tools can be run either via their ESRI ArcToolbox wrappers or as functions via Python scripts to facilitate processing of larger domains.

 The :py:func:`post-hydrodem` function requires ESRI ArcHydro.
-Please use version 10.6.0.51 of ESRI ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/
+Please use version 10.6.0.51 of ESRI ArcHydro 64-bit or greater, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/

 Structure
 ---------